SunGard-Labs/sg-protractor-tools/docs/memory.md

 }, 1000000);
 ```

 The above example defines a function that changes a field in the UI, triggering some action, e.g. refreshing a grid.
 The `runTestFunction` call then executes the `changeFilterDate` function (through an anonymous function) 100 times, incrementing the example date parameter each time.
-The test results are written to both a log file and a CSV file.
+The test results are written to a log file, a CSV file and a graph is generated.

 ### `startMemoryMeasurement(protractorTestInstance[, options])`